 It Starts At Home

 Habits formed at home will follow your child out the door.
 While studies have shown that peer influences are associated with kids' eating patterns, it is known that behaviors modeled by family members are a powerful force as well.
 A review article in the American Journal of Clinical Nutrition notes that parents have the opportunity to model positive or negative eating habits, and that this can impact children's choices in any setting.
-Finding a healthy balance at home is important."Partner with your child by understanding your child's food preferences, encouraging them to participate in food selection and preparation, and setting realistic guidelines on food intake per age," says Nancy Farrell, MS, RDN, a spokesperson for the Academy of Nutrition and Dietetics.
-"Remember it's OK to be a 'B' student with food intake.
-Perfection shouldn't be the rule, as that can backfire and create distorted body image issues leading to disordered eating."
+Finding a healthy balance at home is important.
+Ask your children about their food preferences, encourage them to join you at the grocery store, ask them to help make dinner and set realistic expectations on their food intake.
+Perfection shouldn't be the rule, as that can backfire and create distorted body image issues leading to disordered eating.

 Healthy Choices at Restaurants

 Extravagant portion sizes present a challenge for health-minded kids who are eating out with their friends.
-"It's easy to think that the portions of food we are served are what we should be consuming, so we eat everything that comes on our plate, in our cup or brought to the table," says Farrell.
-"Social events also can trigger an increased appetite.
-Take time at home to teach kids about true hunger levels and appropriate child or teen portion sizes so they will be better able to handle portion sizes on their own."
+Take time at home to teach kids about hunger cues and how to honor them even when dining out so they will be better able to handle large portion sizes on their own.

 Help children and teens practice mindful eating by encouraging them to eat at a slower pace and heed the internal cues that the body sends to let them know they are full.
 Tell them that cleaning their plate is not always necessary.
-Help them pick healthy options when you go out as a family.
+Help them pick nutritious and satisfying options when you go out as a family.

 Confidence Under Scrutiny

 Friends and even family members may pose awkward questions — such as, "Are you on a diet?" — when kids make different food choices than their peers, or they may tease them for things including drinking water instead of soda at social gatherings.
 Kids with a strong sense of self-esteem will be more confident in their actions.
 Encourage them to open up to you regarding their feelings about conversations they've had regarding choices that have gone against the norm.
 Praise them for good decisions.
-Suggest that they explain that they do eat "sometimes" foods, but that they also want to make healthy choices as often as possible.
+Suggest that they explain that they do eat "fun" foods, but that it helps their bodies feel good when they select nutrient-dense foods most often.

 So Many Options!

-School, visits with friends and "special occasions" are ever-present opportunities for kids to practice balanced eating.
-When there is an array of options, teach them that they can take a "sometimes" food along with a few healthier foods.
+School, visits with friends and special occasions are ever-present opportunities for kids to practice balanced eating.
+When there is an array of options, teach them that they can take a "fun" food along with a few healthier foods.
 Get together with other parents of children from school and talk about ways you can promote healthy eating in the group as a whole.

 Anticipating the kinds of pressures your child will face and preparing for them will give you confidence for when you're not present.
 Congratulations on setting the stage for a lifetime of healthy eating habits!